 September, January and May

-You must secure formal admission (see Application Process) before you can register for courses.
+You must secure formal admission (see How To Apply) before you can register for courses.
 Admission will only be considered if you meet the following requirements:

 - You must be a non-practicing RN or RPN.